dcolinmorgan/DOTS/README.md

-# OpenSearch News Featurizer
+# Current Events Scraper & Featurizer

-Using the OpenSearch API, this tool pulls news stories and extracts features from the text.
+Using OpenSearch and Google News APIs, this tool pulls news stories and extracts features from the text.
 The features are then stored in a CSV file.

-Using scroll and slice, the tool can now pull a large number of stories from OpenSearch.
+Can gather stories from multiple sources and languages.
+GNews maxes out at ~3000 stories per day, OpenSearch has no limit.
+OpenSearch uses scroll and slice to pull a large number of stories .

 Clone current version & run [dots_feat.py](https://github.com/dcolinmorgan/dots/blob/main/dots/dots_feat.py)
 --------------------------------------------------